exodrifter/website/content/notes/off-kai-expo-gen-4.md

 # OffKai Expo Gen 4

-The following tables contain the talks I attended in person:
+The following table contains the talks I attended in person:

 | Talk | Notes |
 |---|---|